stuart-i-m-smith/HighAvailability/README.md

 # HighAvailability

-A lightweight mechanism allowing N processes to negotiate which is their primary instance to do work.
+A lightweight mechanism allowing N processes to negotiate a primary instance to do work.

-The oldest living failover instance will be notified once a primary instance is no longer available.
+If a primary instance is no longer available, the oldest living failover instance will be notified as the new primary instance.

 Backed by a hazelcast cluster.